frankljin/frankljin/README.md

 ###  Hi, I'm Frank.
-I am currently working on some web development projects.
+I am a CS student at the University of Waterloo
 #### https://frankljin.github.io

 <!--